jtf-1/FUN-MAP_CAUCASUS/README.md

 - ASPAWN: = Spawn Air Group
 - GSPAWN: = Spawn Ground Group
 - NSPAWN: = Spawn Navy Group
-- WXREPORT: = display message with weather conditions
+- WXREPORT: = Adds a weather report to the placed mark
 - DELETE: = Delete one, or more, Group(s)

 Airspawn syntax